RocketChat/Rocket.Chat/README.md

 [![Deploy](https://github.com/mastappl/images/blob/master/deployTo.png)](https://panel.d2c.io/?import=https://github.com/d2cio/rocketchat-stack/archive/master.zip/)

 ## Syncloud.org
-Run Rocket.Chat on your easy to use personal device.
+Run Rocket.Chat on your easy to use a personal device.

 [![Deploy](https://syncloud.org/images/logo_min.svg)](https://syncloud.org)

 # About Rocket.Chat

-Rocket.Chat is a Web Chat Server, developed in JavaScript, using the [Meteor](https://www.meteor.com/install) full stack framework.
+Rocket.Chat is a Web Chat Server, developed in JavaScript, using the [Meteor](https://www.meteor.com/install) full-stack framework.

-It is a great solution for communities and companies wanting to privately host their own chat service or for developers looking forward to build and evolve their own chat platforms.
+It is a great solution for communities and companies wanting to privately host their own chat service or for developers looking forward to building and evolve their own chat platforms.

 ## In the News